+There are no Health Department flu vaccine clinics scheduled at this time, but you can call the Health Department at 845-364-2520 for an appointment to get your flu vaccine.
 The flu vaccine is free of charge to adults 65 years and older (please bring identification with proof of age).
-No appointments are needed.
 Patients with Medicare and Medicaid must bring their cards.
-Those 9 through 64 years of age can receive the vaccine, but will be charged a $30 fee.
+Those 9 through 64 years of age can receive the vaccine, for a $30 fee.
 Each patient must bring proof of Rockland County residency such as a driver's license or utility bill.

 For more information about the flu and the flu vaccine visit these websites: